TMSDMAP/TMSDMAP.github.io/_posts/2025-01-17-stack-release.md

 - **Kick the tires**
 - **Let us know what you think!**

-Join us, and let’s build a future where every application can harness the power of LLM inference—reliably, at scale, and without breaking a sweat.
+Join us to build a future where every application can harness the power of LLM inference—reliably, at scale, and without breaking a sweat.
 *Happy deploying!*

 Contacts: